vime-js/vime/packages/vime-docs/standard/api/player.md

 [View Source](../../../vime-standard/src/StandardPlayer.svelte)

 This component is at the heart of Vime.
 It's responsible for rendering providers, providing an interface to interact with them, and assisting in normalizing cross-browser and provider differences.
-It's it'internally used by the Complete Player.
+It's internally used by the Complete Player.

 {% hint style="info" %}